 So what type of cooker extractor hood would you like to have?
 There are several different extractor hood types on the market and a huge amount of models to choose from.
 Your choice depends on your taste and budget and also what is practical in your kitchen.
 Some of the options are:

 This kind of cooker extractor hood is often called a chimney hood, and as the name suggests the ducting looks like a chimney, This category includes the modern vertical types that take up less space than the horizontal chimney hoods.
 Both the horizontal and the vertical models come in all kinds of materials, shapes and sizes.

 Island extractor hoods come in a variety of colours, shapes and sizes.
 They are attached to the ceiling and installed above a kitchen island.
 Please notice that an island extractor hood needs a higher air flow rate than a chimney hood in order to extract the same amount of air.

 Integrated Ceiling Hood

-This type of cooker hood is barely visible: it is integrated in the ceiling and only the front plate situated in your ceiling above your hob or cooker is visible.
-However, the ceiling cooker hood is not possible in every kitchen, the distance between your hob and your ceiling needs to be suitable and you must also consider if the cooker hood be integrated into your existing ceiling and where can the motor will go.
+This type of cooker extractor hood is barely visible: it is integrated in the ceiling and only the front plate situated in your ceiling above your hob or cooker is visible.
+However, the ceiling cooker hood is not possible in every kitchen, as the distance between your hob and your ceiling needs to be suitable.
+You must also consider if the cooker hood be integrated into your existing ceiling and where can the motor will go.

 Integrated Downdraft Extractor

-There are a few different types of Built-in extractor;
+There are a few different types of Built-in extractor hood;